Dodge WC series

-Though the majority of Dodges built were 'Weapons Carriers', "WC" was not abbreviated from this, but a general Dodge model code – initially "W" for 1941, and "C" for a (nominal) half-ton payload rating.
+Though the majority of Dodges built were 'Weapons Carriers', "WC" was not abbreviated from this, but a regular Dodge model code – initially "W" for 1941, and "C" for a nominal half-ton payload rating.
 However, the "WC" model code was simply retained after 1941 — for both the -ton, as well as the 1-ton rated 6x6 Dodges.

 All in all, not counting mechanically related variants, the WC series alone involved 52 model versions (thirty -ton 4×4, eight -ton 4×2, twelve -ton 4×4, and two 1-ton 6×6 models).
 Creating vehicles of a common platform in such a variety of designs, with payloads ranging from -ton to 1-tons, had no equal in its time, and is seen as an extraordinary feat of the WWII American auto industry.

+Scope of the Dodge WC series

+The name of this article would at first suggest a focus on models that are indeed called Dodge WC-numbers, either 4x4 or 6x6.
+However, the U.S. Army Ordnance Corps' central Standard Nomenclature List (SNL) Supply Catalog, covering the WC series, conveys both by its title, "SNL G-657 – Master Parts List, Dodge Trucks", as well as by the explicit types list on its second page, that (because of the large amount of shared parts and components), the family of vehicles must at least be considered to include the: